New York Life Insurance Company: Recent history

 New York Life, along with other insurance companies, relaxed the claims process for missing persons in the wake of the September 11 attacks.
-Fearful of the stability of the market during the two years prior to the financial crisis of 2007–2008, New York Life moved its cash into other investments such as treasury bonds.
-In the ensuing financial crisis, New York Life Insurance Company rejected assistance from the U.S. Treasury Department.
+Fearful of the stability of the market during the two years prior to the 2008 financial crisis, New York Life moved its cash into other investments such as treasury bonds.
+During the 2008 financial crisis, New York Life Insurance Company rejected assistance from the U.S. Treasury Department.

 Following the 2013 acquisition of Dexia Asset Management, later renamed Candriam Investors Group, New York Life Investments became one of the largest asset managers worldwide, with access to markets in Europe, Asia and Australia, in addition to the United States.

+NYLIC acquired a unit of The Cigna Group's business in 2020 that sold non-health insurance products for US$6.3 billion.
+The unit became New York Life Group Benefit Solutions.
 In November 2021, the company announced that company president Craig DeSanto was replacing CEO Ted Mathas.
-The transition was finalized in April 2022, and Mathas stayed with the company as a non-executive chairman.
+The transition was finalized in April 2022, and Mathas stayed with the company as a non-executive chairman until DeSanto assumed the role of chairman in April 2023.

 Operations

-As of 2016, New York Life Insurance Company was the country's third-largest life insurance company.
-A mutual insurance company, New York Life is owned by its policyholders and has no outside shareholders.
-As a mutual, New York Life distributes a portion of its earnings to eligible policyholders as annual dividends.
-As of 2016, the company has paid a dividend every year since 1854.
-Through Seguros Monterrey New York Life, the company offers insurance in Mexico.
+As of 2024, New York Life Insurance Company was the country's second-largest life insurance company.
+As a mutual life insurer, New York Life is owned by its policyholders and has no outside shareholders.
+In 2024, New York Life reported approximately $27 billion in revenue and $470 million in net income.
+That year, it had approximately $245 billion in total assets and $26 billion in total equity.
+New York Life has 12,000 agents and advisors, as of 2025.
+As a mutual life insurer, New York Life distributes a portion of its earnings to eligible policyholders as annual dividends.
+As of 2025, the company has paid a dividend every year since 1854.

+Products and services

 New York Life's core product is whole life insurance, a type of life insurance offering lifelong protection that builds cash value over time.
+The insurance businesses portfolio includes: Institutional Life, Institutional Annuities, New York Life Direct, New York Life Group Benefit Solutions, Group Membership Association Department, and Seguros Monterrey New York Life.
 New York Life also sells term life insurance, universal life insurance, variable universal life insurance, long-term care insurance, annuities and disability insurance.
-The company operates New York Life Direct, selling direct-to-consumer policies, and is the exclusive life insurance partner of the AARP.

-Asset management businesses
+Asset management and investment

 New York Life Investments is a subsidiary global asset management business which serves both institutional and retail clients.

-It ranks No. 26 by total worldwide institutional assets under management, according to Pensions & Investments Largest Money Managers Survey 2017.
+New York Life Ventures launched in 2012.
+It is the corporate venture capital business of New York Life.
+Investments have included startup technology companies.

 The group manages money through independent investment boutiques.
-These boutiques include:
+These affiliated boutiques include: